oruga-ui/oruga/packages/docs/documentation/README.md

 }
 ```

-alternatively you can change a specific component, such as button icon width
+or a specific component variable, such as button icon width

 ```css
 :root {